Cardinals vs. Giants Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 72 hits with 19 doubles, 11 home runs, 37 walks and 30 RBI.
-He's also stolen seven bases.
+- Goldschmidt has recorded 74 hits with 19 doubles, 11 home runs and 38 walks.
+He has driven in 31 runs with seven stolen bases.

-- Goldschmidt has picked up at least one hit in three straight games.
-In his last five games he is hitting .227 with a double, a home run, a walk and three RBI.
+- Goldschmidt will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .333 with a double, a home run, two walks and four RBI.

 Goldschmidt Recent Games